-My art work examines the ways in which people honor or do not honor nonhuman animals following their deaths.
+Through my art, I examine the ways in which people honor or do not honor nonhuman animals following their deaths.
 While companion animals are frequently grieved and honored, those that we depend on for food and other products are rarely recognized.
 With a few noteworthy exceptions, the deaths of farm animals, laboratory animals and wild animals go virtually unnoticed.
 What makes one species worthy of honoring and another unworthy?
 What implications do our values and judgements about nonhumans have for humanity?
+What role does personal and collective guilt play in our sensitivity to or denial of animal deaths?
 I explore these issues through sculpture, photography, concept-mapping and interactive community-based projects.